irismessage/irismessage.github.io/_posts/2023-03-25-manifesto.md

 Even when they acknowledge tragedies that happen, people simply decide that nothing can be done, and try to get on with their lives.
 But this is false.
 Things have got better, and they will continue to get better.
 Unfortunately, the first step to tackling a problem is to acknowledge it exists.
 You have to get a good look at the problem, understand it, and accept that it is real.
 Accept the truth, the whole truth, and nothing but the truth.

 When each of us is born, we are plunged into the universe as a whole, and deeper, into the Great Machine of Society.
 In this machine we are all cogs, wheels, pipes, wires, regulators, and other assorted doodads.
 No one chooses to be in this machine, but if we are lucky, we find a part of it we love, with other people we love, doing what we were made to do.
-But staring out at the Great Machine of Society in its current state is like looking at Cthulu - you go insane.
+But staring out at the Great Machine of Society in its current state is like looking at Cthulhu - you go insane.

 All of this, and half the time, when you try to talk about it with anyone else, you just get into an argument over your preconceptions.